pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 While this is definitely an imperative program, there is one important thing to understand: instantiating an `s3.Bucket`, `s3.BucketObject` or any other Pulumi resource should not be interpreted as an imperative creation of the resource in the language host.
 Behind the scenes, any resource instantiation in the language host triggers a `Register Resource` request to the Pulumi engine.
+All these `Register Resource` requests together form the resource model you as an infrastructure developer want to get in the end.

-Running your program always sends the resource model to the Pulumi Engine regardless of what state your infrastructure is in.
+Running your program always sends the full resource model to the Pulumi Engine regardless of what state your current infrastructure is in.

 Our previous example was shown in Python, but recently we also delivered [support for YAML](https://www.pulumi.com/docs/intro/languages/yaml/).
 The creation of our S3 bucket could be converted to this snippet: